Dick Martin: Laugh-In

-At the center of the maelstrom stood the veterans Rowan and Martin, who bemusedly made no effort to slow down the program.
+At the center of the show were Rowan and Martin.
 Martin later said, "We designed it so that we are two relatively normal guys wandering through a sea of madness," and described his comic persona as "a kind of inept lech" who could be laughed at as well as laughed with.
-At the height of the show's popularity, Rowan and Martin starred in the 1969 film The Maltese Bippy, which was a notorious failure.
+At the height of the show's popularity, Rowan and Martin starred in the 1969 film The Maltese Bippy.
 After Rowan retired from show business, Martin was a frequent panelist on game shows such as Match Game, Password Plus, and Tattletales, and he also hosted a parody game show called The Cheap Show in 1978, and the game show Mindreaders in 1979.

 Personal life

 Martin married singer Peggy Connelly in 1957.
 They divorced prior to 1968 and he married Playboy Playmate and Beyond the Valley of the Dolls star Dolly Read in 1971.
 Martin and Read divorced in June 1974, but remarried in 1978 and remained married until his death.

 Richard Martin, his son from a non-marital relationship with Canadian dancer Doreen Laverick prior to his marriage to Connelly, grew up in Canada and works as a film and television director.